 On August 27, 1927, the Telegram Company purchased Clarksburg Publishing Company and moved from the Empire Building on Fourth Street to Hewes Avenue, its present location.
 Retaining the name Clarksburg Publishing Company, the merged operation now owned both papers.
 A used Goss Staightline press purchased in 1928 printed both newspapers in an old-fashioned wide format for the next seven decades.
 It was believed to be the oldest press in daily operation in the United States when it was replaced in January 1998 by a Goss Urbanite that allowed full color capability and reduced the newspapers’ width to modern standards.

-Leave a Review: Review the business on their Facebook page or Google Local Business.
+Share Your Experience: Review the business on their Facebook page or Google Local Business.
 This helps others in making informed decisions.